Blessed-Samuel/alx-low_level_programming/0x0D-preprocessor/README.md

-Solution to task on pre-processor
+Solution to task on preprocessor